clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 It's that time again.
 You've bumped the version and about to publish artifacts.
 Stop and make another thing first: tag the commit that changes the version.
-Without tags it will be a royal pain to find
+Without tags it will be a royal pain to come up with a diff betwee nversions.

 Some dependency (e.g. Bundler, Rebar) and configuration management tools can use tags and developers will expect tags to be available.